 Are you tired of working a string of dead-end jobs?
 Do you wish you could find a career that challenges you to use the mathematical skills you’ve worked hard to perfect?
-At Elmira Business Institute, our accelerated, career-focused accounting degree program can prepare you for an exciting new career direction.
+At EBI Career College, our accelerated, career-focused accounting degree program can prepare you for an exciting new career direction.

-The accounting job outlook is very promising, with the number of accounting and bookkeeping jobs expected to grow by 8% by 2014, according to the Bureau of Labor Statistics.
+The accounting job outlook is very promising, with the number of accounting jobs expected to grow by 10% by 2026, according to the Bureau of Labor Statistics.
 With career-focused training at EBI, you can be on your way to a career that utilizes your talents in as little as 16 months.

 At EBI, you can receive professional training from our industry-experienced faculty that will help you succeed after graduation.
 Our intensive coursework is designed to prepare you for a number of jobs in the industry such as an accountant, a CPA, accounting analyst, or an auditor.